-Efforts are made to ensure the performance of fire protection equipment etc. via inspection system for fire protection machinery and tools.
+Efforts are made to ensure the performance of fire protection equipment, etc. via the inspector system for fire protection machinery and tools.
 However, if there are deficiencies or defects at the installation stage, then such equipment will be rendered incapable of performing properly when a fire does occur.
-To prevent such circumstances, the installation and maintenance of certain fire protection equipment etc. can only be performed by fire protection equipment engineers.
+To prevent such circumstances, the installation and maintenance of certain fire protection equipment, etc. can only be performed by fire protection equipment engineers.

-What is more, fire protection equipment etc. must be properly maintained on a daily basis to ensure that it is capable of performing at any and all times.
-As a result, it has been mandated that periodic inspections be performed and the results of these be reported.
-These inspections premised on maintaining the equipment require knowledge and skills with regards to the fire protection equipment etc. Therefore, the relevant personnel from the fire prevention properties must have fire protection equipment engineers or fire protection equipment inspectors (people who have completed certain training courses offered by corporations that have been registered by the Commissioner of the FDMA and been issued a fire protection equipment inspector certificate) perform the inspections on the fire protection equipment etc.
+Furthermore, fire protection equipment, etc. must be properly maintained on a daily basis to ensure that it is capable of performing at any time.
+As a result, it has been mandated that periodic inspections be performed and the inspection results be reported.
+These inspections, which are a prerequisite for maintenance, require knowledge and skills with regard to fire protection equipment, etc. Therefore, the relevant personnel from fire prevention properties must have fire protection equipment engineers or fire protection equipment inspectors (people who have completed certain training courses offered by corporations that have been registered by the Commissioner of the FDMA and been issued a fire protection equipment inspector certificate) perform the inspections on the fire protection equipment, etc.

-Efforts are made to improve the quality of these fire protection equipment engineers and fire protection equipment inspectors by mandating that they undergo retraining at certain fixed intervals after they have received their license in order for them to acquire new knowledge and skills concerning the fire protection equipment etc. Moreover, these people will be ordered to return their license or face a similar punishment in the event that they violate any of the fire prevention laws or ordinances.
+Efforts are made to improve the quality of these fire protection equipment engineers and fire protection equipment inspectors by mandating that they undergo retraining at certain fixed intervals after they have received their license in order for them to acquire new knowledge and skills concerning the fire protection equipment, etc. Moreover, these people will be ordered to return their license or face a similar punishment in the event that they violate any of the fire prevention laws or ordinances.

-As of March 31, 2019, the total number of fire protection

-equipment engineers came to 1,201,667 (Attachment 1-1-49 untranslated).
-In addition, the number of fire protection equipment inspectors came to 713 special inspectors (for special fire protection equipment etc.), 158,124 Class 1 inspectors (for mechanical systems) and 149,195 Class 2 inspectors (for electrical systems).
+As of March 31, 2019, the total number of fire protection equipment engineers came to 1,201,667 (Attachment 1-1-49, untranslated).
+In addition, the number of fire protection equipment inspectors totaled 713 special inspectors (for special fire protection equipment, etc.), 158,124 Class 1 inspectors (for mechanical systems) and 149,195 Class 2 inspectors (for electrical systems).

-Programs for displaying that inspections have been performed, in which inspection certificates of completion verifying that inspections of fire protection equipment etc. have been properly carried out are posted, have been independently instituted at the prefectural level.
-This is done in an effort to clarify the responsibilities for performing inspections and have the relevant personnel from fire prevention properties perform the proper inspections.
+Programs for displaying that inspections have been performed, in which certificates of completion verifying that inspections of fire protection equipment, etc. have been properly carried out are posted, have been independently instituted at the prefectural level.
+This is done in an effort to clarify responsibilities and have the relevant personnel from fire prevention properties perform the proper inspections.